Visualize and present data

 Parameters: Dynamically modify the SQL code of the report before it is executed against the database.
 When a report viewer changes a parameter's value, the report must be re-run to see any changes to the results.

 - Filters: Modify the data presented in a report's built-in charts and visualizations.
 Filters are applied to the data visualized in the browser after all of the report's queries have finished running.

 How to add filters to a report

-- In the report builder, click Add Filter.
+Open the report builder and select Add Filter.

-- The filter will appear on the right side of the report builder.
-Hover over the filter and click the gear icon to customize.
+The filter will appear on the right side of the report builder.
+To customize the filter, hover over it and click on the gear icon.
+The customization options available are: